love-borjeson/tm_ws/README.md

 Below follows instructions on how to prepare for the workshop.

-Identical instructions but in Swedish, can be found here:
+Identical instructions in Swedish can be found here:

 https://docs.google.com/document/d/1OcbGpYs6L_KmWT6EYhjpi3MZJzX3CaNhHfDCrP5alDw/edit?usp=sharing